 November is for Nature Appreciation With Farmingdale's Scouts

 Recently, Bethpage State Park hosted Farmingdale Girl Scouts for a fun-filled nature event in our Picnic Area.
-This proudly marked the second year in a row that the Farmingdale Troop came for an autumn visit, which lends itself to a seasonal-kind of education!
+This marked the second year we had this troop visit in autumn, which offered another seasonal, colorful kind of day!

-This segued us into our next topic: the Monarch lifecycle and their magnificent migration to Mexico for overwintering!
-I was impressed to find out that the girls knew quite a bit about this species' needs and journey.
+This segued us into our next topic: the Monarch butterfly's lifecycle and their magnificent migration to Mexico for overwintering.
+I was impressed the girls knew quite a lot about this species, their needs, and their journey.
 It seems we have ourselves some butterfly enthusiasts (and possibly future entomologists)!

 After, we embarked on a nature walk along our Children's Trail.
-I handed out field guides and photos; this was to familiarize the scouts with different native bird species.
-We listened for bird calls and then, to my surprise, the girls creatively came up with a song of their own (to remember the Black-capped Chickadee, a clear fan favorite).
+I handed out field guides and photos to familiarize the scouts with different native bird species.
+We listened for bird calls and then, without even asking, the girls creatively came up with a song of their own to remember the Black-capped Chickadee (a clear fan favorite).

-While walking and talking, I made the point that Bethpage State Park does not just value and protects wild spaces, but also takes action in creating supplementary habitat for different organisms too.
-For instance, in the woods we leave large collections of tree logs and branches or brush piles, to help small mammals (chipmunks, rabbits, mice etc.) seek safety from predators.
-In our garden we also install bee homes to establish extra space for native, solitary bees.
-The girls learned that it is here that mason and leafcutter bees nest and lay their eggs to ensure the next generation for spring.
+While walking and talking, I made the point that Bethpage State Park does not just value and protects wild spaces, but also takes action in creating supplementary habitat too.
+For instance, we leave large collections of tree logs and branches.
+Also called brush piles, these created areas help small mammals (chipmunks, rabbits, mice etc.) seek safety from predators in the woods.
+In the garden, one way we have created extra habitat is installing bee homes; this establishes extra nesting space for native, solitary bees.
+The girls learned that it is here that mason and leafcutter bees will nest and lay their eggs to ensure the next generation of bees for the following year.

-For the second half of the event, we did an interactive activity: a leaf scavenger hunt.
-This focused on the colors of autumn!
-As we searched for leaves, I discussed why changes in temperature and hours of sunlight brings about changes in leaf color.
-In this season, plants are not completing photosynthesis and storing their energy.
-Chlorophyll, breaks down and so, the green pigment in leaves fade.
-This shifts the leaves into orange, yellow and red mode, as anthocyanins and carotenoid are the new pigments now visible.
+Lastly, no nature day is complete without some sort of interactive activity and so, the next portion of the event I had the troop partake in a leaf scavanger hunt game!
+This focused their attention on the different colors of autumn.
+As we searched for leaves, I explained how this time of year, changes in temperature and hours of sunlight brings about transformations in leaf color.
+Less sunlight means plants are not completing photosynthesis but storing energy instead.
+As a result, chlorophyll breaks down and the green pigment in leaves fade.
+When this happens, the leaves shift into orange, yellow and red mode, as anthocyanins and carotenoid become the new pigments visible.

 The scientific term for this color shift is leaf